 - Hierarchy.
 How is your content structured on your website?
-If you are a small business using WordPress for your website, technical SEO should be something you can check off from your SEO Strategy Checklist pretty quickly.
+If you are a small business using WordPress for your website, technical SEO should be something you can check off your list pretty quickly.
 If you have a large, bespoke website with millions of pages, then technical SEO becomes much more important.
 Much of what is considered “technical SEO” here is actually part of your website design and development.
-The trick is to ensure your developer understands the interplay between website design, development and SEO and how to build a blisteringly fast and mobile-optimized site.
+The trick is to ensure your developer understands the interplay between website design, development, and SEO and how to build a blisteringly fast and mobile-optimized site.

-Your website should be optimized according to the planned SEO Strategy as a whole and at an individual page level.
+Your website should be optimized as a whole and at an individual page level.
 There is some crossover here from your technical SEO, and you want to start with a well-structured content hierarchy for your site.
 Assuming you have a well-structured site, applying sensible optimization is again relatively straightforward.
 The main areas to focus on here are: